District Court

 Criminal jurisdiction

-Total Criminal for District Courts
+Total criminal for District Courts

 The increase in new business was driven by more people appearing before the Courts.
 The increase in active case numbers is representative of the Court’s workload that has become more complex and serious.